 The idea of decluttering can be overwhelming but gets easier the more one does it.
 The clutter may have built up over many years without one realising it's happening.
 After successfully decluttering it is just as important to avoid filling all that lovely space with new clutter

-1. Ditch the guilt Itís hard, but donít feel you have to hold onto something that was a present.
+It’s hard, but don’t feel you have to hold onto something that was a present.
 No, you don't have to accept things offered to you by a friend who is decluttering.